2024 Solar Incentives Guide for Lindenhurst, IL - Tax Credits & Rebates

 Federal Solar Incentives

-Federal incentives are the kind of incentives that you are most likely to have some familiarity with.
-One of the incentives that most people are likely to be familiar with is the Federal Solar Investment Tax Credit (ITC).
-The ITC is a tax credit for a specific percentage of the cost of your solar system.
+Federal incentives are the type of incentives that you are most likely to have some knowledge of.
+It's likely that you've heard of the Federal Solar Investment Tax Credit, or ITC.
+This is a tax credit that reduces your taxes by a certain percentage of the money you spend on your solar system.

-The ITC applies to solar systems installed after January 1, 2006, on a primary or secondary residence that you own in the United States.
-The credit initially covered 30% of the total cost – for panels, accessories, labor and equipment – although that amount may range from 26-30%, depending on when your solar project was undertaken.
+The ITC can be applied to solar systems installed after January 1, 2006, on a primary or secondary residence that you own in the United States.
+Initially, the credit applied to 30% of the total cost – for panels, accessories, labor and equipment – although it may range from 26-30%, depending on when your solar project was undertaken.
 There is no cap on the claim amount.

-Click here to learn more about the new Inflation Reduction Act.
-To fully understand how the new Clean Energy Credit might apply to you, reach out to your local Lindenhurst solar installation company.
+More information about the new Inflation Reduction Act can be found here.
+To fully understand how the new Clean Energy Credit might apply to you, speak with your local Lindenhurst solar installers.

 State & Local Solar Incentives